top of page

 Abigail Kaminetsky

-Abigail (Avigayil) is a first-year student in the Clinical Psychology- Health Emphasis Ph.D. program at Ferkauf.
+Abigail (Avigayil) is a third-year student in the Clinical Psychology- Health Emphasis Ph.D. program at Ferkauf.
 She completed her B.A. in Psychology from Macaulay Honors College at Queens College with a minor in Student Services and Counseling.
 She was previously a part of Dr. Justin Storbeck’s lab studying the effects of mood on cognition and performance.
-Avigayil is excited to be part of the lab's research in the realm of psychosocial oncology, particularly regarding caregivers of cancer patients, as well as exploring the intersection between neuropsychology and psychosocial oncology to gain a comprehensive understanding of the experiences and challenges faced by both patients and caregivers.
+She is a current extern at the Adult Literacy Program as part of the Fisher Landau Center for the Treatment of Learning Disabilities and her upcoming placement will be at the Center for Neuropsychological Services at Northwell Health in the summer.
+Currently, her primary investigation in the lab is on the impact of stress and gender on health behaviors of cancer caregivers.
+She is also interested in exploring the intersection between neuropsychology and psychosocial oncology to gain a comprehensive understanding of the experiences and challenges faced by both patients and caregivers.

 Graduate Student